lakhi20/lakhi20/README.md

  🏢 I’m currently working  as a web developer trainee.

- 🧑‍🎓 I’m currently learning  reactjs, python and data science.
+ 🧑‍🎓 I’m currently learning javascript , reactjs .

  👯 I’m looking to contribute  on  a open source project